Are County ready to shoot for Europe?

 County are the outlier.
 They have 43 goals, as compared to 34.11 expected goals.
 County have been clinical, taking chances that aren't good chances, scoring almost nine goals that they wouldn't be expected to score.
 Think Joseph Hungbo's free-kick in the 5-0 win against Dundee - that sort of goal.

 Add to that fact, that only Celtic and Rangers have scored more goals this season.
-Regan Charles-Cook leads the goal-scoring charts for the entire league, but he's been assisted by Hungbo (six goals), Ross Callachan, Jordan White, and Blair Spittal (all four goals).
+Regan Charles-Cook leads the scoring charts for the entire league, but he's been assisted by Hungbo (six goals), Ross Callachan, Jordan White, and Blair Spittal (all four goals).

 Perhaps more crucially, they've also shut up shop.
-In their last 10 games, they've conceded 10 goals.
-Compare that to the 22 they shipped in during their opening 10 games and their improvement at the back is abundantly clear.
+In their past 10 games, they've conceded 10 goals.
+Compare that to the 22 they shipped during their opening 10 games and their improvement at the back is abundantly clear.

 Where can they go from here?